|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Kuzu tandır (koo-ZOO' tahn-DUHR') is the most beloved lamb dish in Turkish cuisine.
-It's lamb so fragrant and tender, it falls away from the bone and melts in your mouth like cotton candy.
+It's lamb so fragrant and tender that it falls away from the bone and melts in your mouth like cotton candy.

 Its name, tandır, comes from the ancient technique of cooking meat in a special oven made from a pit in the soil.
 This technique was used for centuries by the Seljuk Turks and their ancestors from central Asia.
 It's still seen in Turkey, Greece, the Caucasus, India, Pakistan, and Afghanistan today.

 These special pit "ovens" were lined with a mixture of mud and thatch or goat hair shaped into a vessel that was wide at the base and narrow at the neck.
-It was left to dry in the hot sun of the Asian steppes.
+They were left to dry in the hot sun of the Asian steppes.

 Once the hardened vessel was placed in the pit, wood and coal were burned inside and all but the narrow opening would be covered with soil.
-Tandır ovens were used not only for cooking but for heating dwellings as well.
+Tandır ovens were used not only for cooking but also for heating dwellings.

 The traditional way to cook meat in a tandır is to hang the lamb whole from a suspended hook over the coals, then cover the top and leave it to cook for hours on end.